 Racial categories are an artificial and arbitrary social not biological or genetic construct, and people on all parts of the political spectrum have long drawn the lines to suit their political ideologies and agendas.
 Depending on the prevailing or particular and often political and ideological sentiments, Jews, Japanese, Latinos, Irish, Greeks and Arabs have fallen in and out of the “white” category.

-Another common point that has often been brought up is that it is incorrect, or at the very least problematic, to generalize across all members about the privilege or power race.
+Another common point that has often been brought up is that it is incorrect, or at the very least problematic, to generalize across all members about their privilege and power.
 There, of course, have been many poor and powerless Jews and Jewish communities throughout history, and a homeless opioid-addicted white man in rural West Virginia will likely question the existence of his privilege and power in the United States.

 Rabbi Michael Lerner says the ‘privileged’ categorization is a stereotype.
-“This argument leaves out the hundreds of thousands of Jews who have not ‘made it’ the way their Manhattan brothers and sisters may have.” (reference)
+“This argument leaves out the hundreds of thousands of Jews who have not ‘made it’ the way their Manhattan brothers and sisters may have.”
+(Lerner 2019)

 Further, equating “Jews” with “power and privilege”– as the ‘racism = privilege + power’ equation does– is one of the age-old stereotypes and prejudices long used against Jews.
-It should be disturbing that some groups and movements on today’s far-left use and play into this same trope that has been and are used by antisemitic movements on the far right.
+It should be disturbing that some groups and movements on today’s far-left use and play into this same trope that has been and are used by antisemitic movements on the far right, including the KKK and Neo-Nazis.
 The definition defines Jews, as an entire group, as oppressors.

-A complaint from some Jews is that some progressive movements and people trivialize or dismiss the significance of antisemitism, and some Jews have accused some progressive movements as antisemitic (link: ‘On The Front Lines of Progressive Anti-semitism‘).
-That has been an accusation of British Labour.
+A complaint from many Jews is that some progressive movements and people trivialize or dismiss the significance of antisemitism, and many Jews say that some progressive movements are antisemitic (Flayton 2019).
+That has been an accusation of British Labour and the BDS (Boycot, Divest and Sanction) movement.
 A Jewish congregant I know opined there is much antisemitism in the progressive movements, and said “We have been listening to this White Privilege stuff for 5000 years.”

-Brooklyn College history professor KC Johnson said, “If Jews are seen as ‘white’ (which, in this permutation of progressivism, they are), and ‘whites’ cannot be subjected to racist attacks, then antisemitism becomes a trivial concern.” (reference)
+Brooklyn College history professor KC Johnson said, “If Jews are seen as ‘white’ (which, in this permutation of progressivism, they are), and ‘whites’ cannot be subjected to racist attacks, then antisemitism becomes a trivial concern.”
+(Johnson in Dunst 2018)

-Robert Walker, director of Hasbara Fellowships Canada, says that left activists on university campuses often dismiss the opinions of Jews, including on issues of discrimination because Jews are cataloged as privileged.
+Robert Walker, director of Hasbara Fellowships Canada, says that left activists on university campuses often dismiss the opinions of Jews, including on issues of discrimination because Jews are cataloged as privileged (Lungen 2018).

 To the average person, automatically dismissing a person’s opinion simply because of their race or ethnicity is racism.